+Australia’s national parks and protected areas are a legacy for all Australians.
 National parks and protected areas are some of Australia’s most important public assets, and have widespread community support and recognition.

-NPAC is seeking clear commitments from all political parties and all levels of government to protect the integrity and security of national parks and protected areas for future generations.
+NPAC is seeking clear commitments from all political parties and levels of government to protect the integrity and security of national parks and protected areas for future generations.